lzwjava/blog-source/resume.md

 ### DBS Digibank CN, 2022.07 - Present
 * DBS Digibank, powered by DBS, is an entire bank squeezed to fit into smartphones.
-* I was responsible for some microservices of Digibank APIs, like mutual funds.
+* I was responsible for some microservice development of Digibank APIs, like mutual funds.
 We used technologies like Java, Spring Cloud, Pivotal Cloud Foundry, Jenkins, and TDD.

 ### DBS Client Connect, 2022.01 - 2022.06
 * DBS Client Connect, a one-stop workbench allowing frontline employees an instant 360 view of a client, leverages data and AI to join the dots between online and offline relationship management, ensuring a smoother journey for all concerned.